 • Remotely Piloted Aircraft Systems Safety Assurance.
 This is the draft Advisory Circular for manufacturer guidance on developing RPAS that will be suitable for operations in the advanced category.

 • TP 14371E Transport Canada Aeronautical Information Manual.
 The most comprehensive reference for the aviation system in Canada.
 Of particular interest to the RPAS pilot are the COM-Communications Section 1.0 relating to voice communications, COM-Communications Section 8.0 transponder operation, the MET-Meteorology section, and the RAC – Rules of the air and air traffic services section, pertaining to visual/VFR rules.

 • VFR Phraseology.
 NavCanada has published a brief guide to help brush up on radio work.
 While it focuses on traditional aviation, there is lots the RPAS student can gain from.

 • Aviation Weather Website User’s Guide.
 NavCanada publishes a user guide to go along with their Aviation Weather Website (AWWS).
 There is lots of good information to help decipher weather products.

-• Canada Gazette 2.
-Here the student can find the actual CARs regulations that will come into effect on June 1, 2019.
+• Part IX Canadian Aviation Regulations.
+Here the student can find the actual CARs regulations that apply to RPAS.

 Once the knowledge is covered, an ‘advanced’ RPAS candidate should consider writing the ‘basic’ exam.
 The candidate will still be able to write the ‘advanced’ exam at a later time, and the ‘basic’ exam can be used as a good measuring stick of readiness for the next level.